KariSpace/simple-flask-apis/README.md

 Flask APIs for local project

-There is two APIs created on Flask for local project.
+There is two APIs created with Flask for local project.

 - First route /upload created for uploading files to Google Cloud Storage using token.
 It`s supports different file types and have restriction of max file size.